irmen/prog8/docs/source/libraries.rst

     Linear interpolation routine for unsigned word values.
     Returns an interpolation between two inputs (v0, v1) for a parameter t in the interval [0, 65535] Guarantees v = v1 when t = 65535.

+``interpolate(v, inputMin, inputMax, outputMin, outputMax)``
+    Interpolate a value v in interval [inputMin, inputMax] to output interval [outputMin, outputMax] All values are unsigned bytes.
+    (there is no version for word values because of lack of precision in the fixed point calculation there).

 cx16logo